Wondering which skincare ingredients fade dark spots? Let our experts explain:

 Glycolic Acid

-Studies show that AHAs can help fade the look of skin concerns like dark spots, premature ageing from sun exposure (also known as photoageing) and acne.
+Studies show that AHAs can help fade dark spots and improve premature ageing from sun exposure and acne.
 Glycolic acid can also improve the penetration of skincare products that are applied after it.

-Depending on how concentrated it is, and the pH level (how acidic it is), glycolic acid will suit most skin types.
+Depending on how concentrated it is, and the pH level (how acidic it is), glycolic acid usually can be used for most skin types.
 However, because it is an exfoliant, be mindful when using it in your skincare routine if you’re also using retinoids, azelaic acid or other exfoliating ingredients.
-Only use these together if you know your skin tolerates the ingredients well, you don’t have sensitive skin and/or you’ve received personalised advice from your dermatology provider.
+It’s best to add glycolic acid to your routine once your skin is used to your current actives, you don’t have sensitive skin and/or you’ve received personalised advice from your dermatology provider.
 (11)

 Niacinamide

-Niacinamide is also anti-inflammatory, and it can regulate sebum production to control excess oiliness in people with acne-prone skin.
-It’s also easy to add to your skincare routine, because it’s gentle enough on your skin barrier that you don’t have to worry about using too much.
-(12)
+Niacinamide also has anti-inflammatory properties, and helps regulate sebum production to control excess oiliness, especially in people with acne-prone skin.
+It’s also easy to add to your skincare routine, because it’s usually gentle enough on your skin barrier (12).

 Tranexamic Acid

-Not only does tranexamic acid (TXA) help to fade discolouration, it brightens your overall complexion.
-TXA can also help to reduce the appearance of post-inflammatory pigmentation from acne scarring.
+Tranexamic acid (TXA) helps to fade discolouration, brightens your overall complexion and reduces the appearance of post-inflammatory pigmentation.

 Sunscreen

-Exposure to UV rays (ultraviolet radiation) from the sun – including sun that comes through the window – does worsen uneven skin tone.
-Both visible blue light and UVA rays are the main culprits for this, as they cause the more stubborn and early onset forms of hyperpigmentation conditions.
-(15)
+Exposure to UV light rays (ultraviolet radiation) from the sun and through the window does worsen uneven skin tone.
+Both UVA and visible light are major contributors to persistent forms of hyperpigmentation, as they can stimulate excess melanin production and worsen conditions like melasma and post-inflammatory hyperpigmentation (14).

 Whether it’s mineral or chemical, any broad-spectrum sunscreen with SPF30+ that you love using will work great if you use it every day.
 To reduce the risk of irritation, choose a fragrance-free one designed for sensitive skin like SPF50 Photodamage Defence Sunscreen.